Top 25 Bucket List Destinations in Colorado

 Visit the Breckenridge Troll

-Troll fans should absolutely pay a visit to the famous Breckenridge Troll.
-Located along the Trollstigen Trail in the town of Breckenridge, this wooden troll statue offers a fun hiking destination and photo op.
+Pay a visit to the famous Breckenridge Troll and pose for a picture.
+Located along the Trollstigen Trail in the town of Breckenridge, the troll known as Isak Heartstone is a fun hiking destination.

 Brave the Royal Gorge Bridge

-At almost 1000 feet in the air, the Royal Gorge Bridge takes some guts to walk across.
-That said, if you can bring yourself to cross over the gorge, you’ll be treated to some seriously cool views—not to mention bragging rights.
+At almost 1,000 feet above the canyon, the Royal Gorge Bridge is not for those who are afraid of heights.
+If you can bring yourself to cross over the gorge, you’ll be treated to some seriously cool views.
+You can also zipline, try the via ferrata course, hike, and much more.

 Dine in a Plane at the Airplane Restaurant

-Traveling with an airplane enthusiast?
-They’ll appreciate the Airplane Restaurant in Colorado Springs.
-This tiny eatery is actually built in an old airplane.
+The Airplane Restaurant in Colorado Springs is a unique place to dine.
+This tiny eatery is actually built inside an old airplane.
 Only about 40 people can dine in the plane at a time, but it’s worth waiting for.

 Experience the Denver Museum of Nature and Science

-Those who like to mix education into their travel adventures will appreciate the number of incredible museums found in the city of Denver.
-We especially love the Denver Museum of Nature and Science, which is engaging, well-put-together, and great for all ages.
+Those who like to mix education into their travel adventures will appreciate the number of incredible museums in Denver.
+The Denver Museum of Nature and Science is engaging and educational for people of all ages.

-Located in the White River National Forest, Hanging Lake is a lake that literally hangs from the cliffs.
-It can only be reached by hiking or biking, and though the trail is steep and a bit difficult, it’s very popular with tourists.
-The lake is a gorgeous blue-green color and is both fascinating and lovely to see.
+Located in the White River National Forest, Hanging Lake owes its gorgeous blue-green color to the travertine deposits along the shore.
+It can only be reached by hiking or biking, and though the trail is steep, it’s very popular with tourists.

 Taste Rocky Mountain Oysters